 How to split RS232 barcode scanner data

-Virtual Serial Port Driver PRO is a dedicated software application able to provide your system with virtual COM interfaces that fully emulate real RS232 ports.
+RS232 Port Splitter is a dedicated software application able to provide your system with virtual COM interfaces that fully emulate real RS232 ports.
 This powerful solution allows creating bundles of real and virtual serial ports, making it possible to use the same barcode scanner for different programs simultaneously.

 With this program, you can split a real COM port into several virtual ones and redirect scanned data to multiple apps at a time.